-Not jam with other people: Music is collaborative and unless you can play along with someone, your path is a short one.
+Not jamming with other people: Music is collaborative and unless you can play along with someone, your path is a short one.

 Not recording practices: Studios are a totally different ballgame.
 You need to be articulate in playing your music with minimal effects and hard settings.
-The worst comes out in recording.
+The worst comes out in the recording.
 Practice playing to a metronome and record yourself to see how well you sound.
-Record improvisations, learnt material even compose by recording harmonies and backing tracks.
+Record improvisations learned material even compose by recording harmonies and backing tracks.

 Not learning new things: It is imperative for your overall skill’s growth that you practice new things often.
 The process in which you are finding out a way to play something new adds to your creative ideas and physical ability.

 Concluding that skill is not your cup of tea: In every musician’s life there is a slow growth at the beginning and then the growth stabilizes with occasional exponential boosts.
 Then comes a time when your skill level drops even though you practiced.
 This is because of muscle fatigue or lack of new inputs, boredom, etc. The best thing is to move on for a while and return to practicing those few things in a week or two.
 Many people don’t wait for this and give up that technique.